Especially after the Bankruptcy Abuse

 A debt management plan may be more

 advantageous to the debtors than other repayment schemes in a number of ways.
+First, debt management plans are not the same thing as

 filing for bankruptcy.
 While the act of repaying lenders according to a debt

-management plan and through a third party resembles the way trustees
+management plan and through a third party resembles the way trustees manage

-in Chapter 13 bankruptcy,
+payments in Chapter 13 bankruptcy,

 it is much less forma l and does not carry the negative consequences that come with filing for bankruptcy.
+In worst-case scenarios, however, a debt

-management plan can be an inferior option to filing for bankruptcy
+management plan can be an inferior option to filing for bankruptcy,

-ankruptcy is specifically governed by the Federal court system.
+as bankruptcy is specifically governed by the Federal court system.